-- Encourage meaningful coordination with other systems and programs.
-The Administration on Aging should adopt rules and regulations incorporating the following specific concerns: - Require states, AAAs, Medicaid long-term care agencies, and other relevant entities to carry out coordinated regional and statewide planning of services and programs for seniors. - Coordinate all federal programs and planning processes that serve older citizens, such as Older Americans Act, Medicaid, SAFE TEA-LU and Section 202 housing programs. - Remove barriers to the coordination of elderly and disabled transportation services by providing the flexibility to allow trips for elderly and non-elderly disabled persons and for meal, medical and personal services to be served by the same provider using a combi
+Encourage meaningful coordination with other systems and programs.
+The Administration on Aging should adopt rules and regulations incorporating the following specific concerns:

+Require states, AAAs, Medicaid long-term care agencies, and other relevant entities to continue efforts to better coordinate regional

+- and statewide planning of services and programs for seniors. - Coordinate all federal programs and planning processes that serve older citizens, such as Older Americans Act, Medicaid, SAFETEA-LU and Section 202 housing programs. - Establish new policy and program guidelines to improve coordination and optimize all public and private benefits, services, and resources aimed at promoting elder economic security. - Remove barriers to the coordination of elderly and disabled transportation services by providing the flexibility to allow trips for elderly and non-elderly disabled persons and for meal, medical and personal services to be served by the same provider using a combination of U.S. Department of Health and Human Services and U.S. Department of Transportation funding. - Avoid shifting the cost burden from cashstrapped programs, such as Medicaid, to the Older Americans Act programs simply to bail out those programs.

-- nation of U.S. Department of Health and Human Services and U.S. Department of Transportation funding. - Avoid shifting the cost burden from cash-strapped programs, such as Medicaid, to the Older Americans Act programs simply to bail out those programs. - Maximize Flexibility in Use of Older Americans Act Funds.
+Maximize Flexibility in Use of Older Americans Act Funds.
 The majority of federal funding provided to state and local entities under the federal Older Americans Act is specifically earmarked to particular services.
 While all of the OAA-funded services, such as meals and transportation, are critically important, the Area Agencies on Aging, local governments and service providers are in the best position to assess the specific needs in the local areas.
-Increased flexibility in the use of program funds would allow area agencies on aging to better meet the needs of older adults. - Simplify rules and regulations to allow better coordination of senior services thus enabling AAAs and service providers to more efficiently and effectively use federal funds to address local priorities.
-This could include the consolidation of certain funding categories to improve administration of the affected programs.
-For example, the Title 3 C-1 congregate meal and Title 3 C-2 home-delivered meal programs could be merged. - Create flexibility in state- and federally-specified allotments of Older Americans Act funds allowing Area Agencies on Aging to utilize regional priorities to determine funding distributions at the local level, consistent with the goals of the Act. - Set required local match at 10 percent and required state match at 5 percent across all programs of the Older Americans Act.
+Increased flexibility in the use of program funds would allow area agencies on aging to better meet the needs of older adults.

+- Simplify rules and regulations to allow better coordination of senior services thus enabling AAAs and service providers to more efficiently and effectively use federal funds to address local priorities.
+This could include the consolidation of certain funding categories to improve admin istration of the affected programs.
+For example, the Title III C-1congregate meal and Title 3 C-2 home-delivered meal programs could be merged. - Create flexibility in state and federally specified allotments of Older Americans Act funds allowing Area Agencies on Aging to utilize regional priorities to determine funding distributions at the local level, consistent with the goals of the Act.

+• Set required local match at 10 percent and required state match at 5 percent across all programs of the Older Americans Act.
 Currently, required local and state funding match percentages vary widely.
 For example, state/local match for the National Family Caregiver Support Program is 25 percent, while the Nutrition and Supportive Services Programs require a 15 percent state/local match.
 In some cases, states can completely opt out of providing a state match as with the National Family Caregiver Support Program.